virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Immanuel Kant's Categorical Imperative
 **"Act only in ways that you would want to become universal law"**

-This principle suggests that ethical actions should be ones that could be applied universally without contradiction[1].
-Ask: Would I want everyone to act this way?[1]
+This principle suggests that ethical actions should be ones that could be applied universally without contradiction.
+Ask: Would I want everyone to act this way?

 **Application in information systems:**
 - Data practices - Could this data practice be applied universally?